 In 1997, Philadelphia became the first US city to legally protect a woman's right to breastfeed outside her home.

 In 2011, the City of Philadelphia issued a Worksite Lactation Support Policy for City of Philadelphia employees.

 In 2014, the City of Philadelphia issued an ordinance mandating that employers provide breastfeeding employees a private, sanitary space and the necessary time to express breast milk.

 - We provide support for nursing mothers as well as education, training and support for healthcare professionals in Philadelphia who work with pregnant or nursing mothers.

-- We maintain a comprehensive breastfeeding handbook for providers and develop and distribute original education materials that promote breastfeeding.
+- We distribute original education materials that promote breastfeeding.

 - We sponsor two breastfeeding courses: